Find an MBA that matches your career goals.

 The program is $2,274 per credit hour plus program fees, which cover software, events, and other expenses associated with the program.

 Merit scholarships are available for all qualified candidates.
-Learn more about scholarships for active duty and military veterans, nonprofit professionals, and University of Rochester employees and alumni below.
-In addition, candidates may earn a scholarship to the PMBA program by participating virtually in our annual case competition and Simon Games scholarship competition.
+Learn more about scholarships for US active duty and military veterans and University of Rochester employees and alumni below.
+In addition, candidates may earn a scholarship to the PMBA program by participating in our annual Simon Games virtual business simulation competition.

 There are also a variety of loan options available for part-time students.
 Please contact our office at admissions@simon.rochester.edu to learn more.